GIOVRUSSO/Control-Group-Code/Inverse_Data-Driven_Probabilistic_Optimal_Control/robotarium/readme.md

 ### robot_routing_IOC.ipynb

+- Forward Problem:
 Given the setup of the experiment in the manuscript, the first part of the code solves the forward problem/task of robot routing while avoiding obstacles using the control policy computed by Algorithm 1 of the manuscript.
 Multiple state and control input trajectories of a robot performing the task are obtained and saved in the *State_Data.npy* and *Input_Data.npy*.

+- Inverse Problem:
-Then, the second part of the code uses these data files to estimate the cost of the agent using Algorithm 2 of the manuscript.
+The second part of the code uses these data files to estimate the cost of the agent using Algorithm 2 of the manuscript.
 We define a function that forms the feature vector.
 We used a 16-dimensional features vector, with the first feature being the distance from the desired location of the robot, and with the other features being Gaussians of the form,